Need assistance in choosing the right insurance plan?

 In the same policy, the premium paying term may be 10 years, meaning premiums are paid only for the first 10 years.

-After understanding the differences between policy term vs premium paying term, the article further explains the pros and cons of long and short policy term.
+After understanding how to choose the right policy term and premium paying term, the article further explains the pros and cons of long and short policy terms.

 Pros and cons of long and short policy terms in life insurance